dsgissin/DiscriminativeActiveLearning/README.md

 You may use the code in this repository, but note that this isn't a complete active learning library and is not fully generic.
 Replicating the experiments and using the implementations should be easy, but adapting the code to new datasets and experiment types may take a bit of effort.

+For the blog post detailing the thought process and relevant background for the algorithm, click [here](https://dsgissin.github.io/DiscriminativeActiveLearning/).

 ## Dependencies

 In order to run our code, you'll need these main packages: